Skip to main content

 AMENDMENT 1: Partisan election of members of district school boards

-With supporters seeking to do away with a requirement that candidates run without party labels, voters will decide whether to hold partisan school board elections.
+With supporters seeking to do away with a requirement that candidates run without party labels, voters decided whether to hold partisan school board elections.
 Florida historically had partisan school board elections, but voters passed a constitutional amendment in 1998 to make the races non-partisan.
 Lawmakers, however, placed a measure on this year’s ballot that would return to partisan races starting in 2026.
 School board races in some areas have become battlegrounds in recent years.

 AMENDMENT 2: Right to fish and hunt

 Fishing and hunting have been traditions for generations of Floridians.
-Voters in November will decide whether to enshrine a right to fish and hunt in the state Constitution.
+Voters in November decided whether to enshrine a right to fish and hunt in the state Constitution.
 With the backing of outdoors groups, lawmakers voted almost unanimously last year to place the measure on the ballot.
 In part, the proposal says hunting and fishing “shall be preserved forever as a public right and preferred means of responsibly managing and controlling fish and wildlife.”

 AMENDMENT 3: Adult personal use of marijuana